Media

 Chief human resources officer Ted Tucker told PBN that the biggest challenge at the time was staffing, prompting the company to improve its employee benefits package.

-He said the company spends approximately $4 million a year on health care for 515 employees.
 Hale Makua offers on-site fitness classes including yoga and aerobics.
 It also covers 100 percent of gym membership and initiation fees for employees who go to the gym at least three times a week, and 50 percent of gym membership and fees for employees who go twice a week.

 It also offers on-site flu shots, employee-assistance programs and newsletters with healthy-eating choices.